art-from-the-machine/Mantella/docs/pages/issues_qna.md

 <summary>Details</summary>

 xVASynth related warning when started by Mantella.
 Thus far has not impacted Mantella so it can be safely ignored.

+You can also download ffmpeg (https://ffmpeg.org/download.html) and put a copy of ffmpeg.exe in the same folder as Mantella and xVASynth and the error will be resolved, since ffmpeg will be found.
 </details>
 <br>